Post

 \[y_1u^{\prime\prime} + (2y_1^\prime + ay_1)u^\prime + (y_1^{\prime\prime} + ay_1^\prime + by_1)u = 0\]

-Here, since $y_1$ is a solution to equation ($\ref{eqn:ode_with_constant_coefficients}$), the expression in the last parenthesis is 0, and
+Since $y_1$ is a solution to equation ($\ref{eqn:ode_with_constant_coefficients}$), the last term in parentheses is 0, and since:

 \[2y_1^\prime = -ae^{-ax/2} = -ay_1\]